London is an expensive city but with some planning and budgeting it should be possible to live, study and enjoy yourself.

 Gas, water and electricity may cost an additional £400+ for a calendar year for those in private housing, depending on your accommodation.

 Council Tax is a charge made by local authorities on residential properties.
-As a student, you will usually be exempt from paying this but you may be expected to make a contribution if you live with non-students.
+As a full-time student, you will usually be exempt from paying this but you may be expected to make a contribution if you live with non-students.
 Further information about council tax.

 In addition to the basic cost of living, students will need to make provision for some or all of the following items of expenditure (N.B. the figures below are estimates only):